Constructionware/aspireD/README.md

     from aspiredb.database import Controller

-upon initializing the controller a hidden directory is created in the user Home directory called .aspiredb in which all databases and regords are stored.
+upon initializing the controller a hidden directory is created in the user Home directory called .aspiredb in which all databases and records are stored.

     con = Controller()